BhuwanAwasthi/BhuwanAwasthi/README.md

 - 👋 Hi, I’m @BhuwanAwasthi
-- 👀 I’m interested in coding, web development and content writing
+- 👀 I’m interested in coding, web3 development and smart contract development
-- 🌱 I’m currently learning c++ and python
+- 🌱 I’m currently learning javascript, solidity and python
-- 💞️ I’m looking to collaborate on app development projects
+- 💞️ I’m looking to collaborate on dapp development projects
 - 📫 How to reach me at my email bhuwanawasthi2021@gmail.com